JijaProGamer/playwright-anti-fingerprinter/README.md

 let memoryCache = {};
 // Please don't use this cache implementation if launching multiple browsers using this cache
+// since it ignores "type", saving "private" in a public cache object

 let cache = {
     save: (URL, type, expires, Data) => {